Printer Friendly

 1. towards the bottom of a hill; downwards

-go downhill Informal to decline; deteriorate
+2. go downhill informal to decline; deteriorate

 n

-1. (Earth Sciences / Physical Geography) the downward slope of a hill; descent
+3. (Physical Geography) the downward slope of a hill; descent

-2. (Individual Sports & Recreations / Skiing) a competitive event in which skiers are timed in a downhill run
+4. (Skiing) a competitive event in which skiers are timed in a downhill run

-ski race, skiing race - a race between people wearing skis
+2. | downhill - a ski race down a trail ski race, skiing race - a race between people wearing skis | |

-descending - coming down or downward
+Adj. | 1. | downhill - sloping down rather steeply descending - coming down or downward |

-Adv.1.downhill - toward a lower or inferior state; "your performance has been going downhill for a long time now"
+Adv. | 1. | downhill - toward a lower or inferior state; "your performance has been going downhill for a long time now" |

-2.downhill - toward the bottom of a hill; "running downhill, he gained a lot of speed"
+2. | downhill - toward the bottom of a hill; "running downhill, he gained a lot of speed" |

 Translations